CSE-110-Group-13/cse110-sp24-group13/specs/adrs/Reasoning for necessary features 5-3-2024.md

 The tags and priority are necessary to make the entries sortable and searchable in convenient ways.

+The calendar is also necessary for organizational use <br>

 The following features were deemed desirable
 1. Customizable template
 2. Progress bar for tasks